-The Measuring the Impact of Disaster Events on Poverty and Social Vulnerability project was approved in June 2016, in response to the government’s request for support in better targeting the poor and socially vulnerable in comprehensive DRM and Social Protection programs.
+The Measuring the Impact of Disaster Events on Poverty and Social Vulnerability project was approved in response to the government’s request for support in better targeting the poor and socially vulnerable in comprehensive Disaster Risk Management (DRM) and Social Protection programs.

-The project, implemented by the World Bank, aims to analyze the impact of natural disasters on social vulnerability in Saint Lucia, in order to inform disaster risk management (DRM) and other relevant strategies and policies to in particular better target the poor and socially vulnerable in a comprehensive DRM Program.
+The project aims to analyze the impact of natural disasters on social vulnerability in Saint Lucia, in order to inform DRM and other relevant strategies and policies to, in particular, better target the poor and socially vulnerable in a comprehensive DRM Program.